Blueridge Vista Pumi Kennel (english)

 - What do you feed your dogs?

-and grated cheddar cheese.- What is the Pumi’s status in AKC?
+- What is the Pumi’s status in AKC?

 Since the Pumi is not fully recognized yet by AKC due to the